CronyTips/CronyTips/content/post/2020/arch-manjaro-fix-gpg-keyserver-error.md

 You can change the default keyserver by changing the gpg and pacman keyserver default values.
 To do that you need to do this:

-Add `keyserver ${KEYSERVER}` with the keyserver of your choosing at the end of the next two files at this locations.
+Add `keyserver hkp://pool.sks-keyservers.net` which will use a keyserver that works 99% of time.
 Using text editor of your choice here I used nano as an example.

 Aur